MicrosoftDocs/azure-dev-docs/articles/mobile-apps/azure-mobile-apps/howto/server/dotnet-core.md

 * `Version` (`byte[]`) provides an opaque value that changes on every write.
 * `Deleted` (`bool`) is true if the record has been deleted but not yet purged.

-Do not change these properties in your code.
-They are maintained by the repository.
+Don't change these properties in your code.
+They're maintained by the repository.

 ### Update the `DbContext`